Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_mcp_proxy.md

 Optional:

-- `allow` (List of String) Subjects explicitly allowed to access this scope.
-If `include_consumer_groups` is true, Consumer Group names are allowed here.
+- `allow` (List of String) Subjects (e.g. Consumer name, Consumer Groups, or Claim values depending on configuration) explicitly allowed to access this scope.
-- `deny` (List of String) Subjects explicitly denied from this scope. `deny` takes precedence over `allow`.
-If `include_consumer_groups` is true, Consumer Group names are allowed here.
+- `deny` (List of String) Subjects (e.g. Consumer name, Consumer Groups, or Claim values depending on configuration) explicitly denied from this scope. `deny` takes precedence over `allow`.
 - `scope` (String) Scope for this default ACL entry (for example: 'tools').
 Defaults to 'tools'.
 Default: "tools"